liz-robson/SoC-midterm-project/README.md

 <hr>

 <h4>CHALLENGES WE FACED</h4>
 <p>We had issues deploying the project to Render at the end of the project due to our front-end and back-end being linked together.
-We were able to resolve the situation by doing more research and reading more documentation.</p>
+We were able to resolve the situation by doing more research, thoroughly reading the documentation and deciding to split the front and back-end code.</p>

 <hr>